 From April 2015 the Counter-Terrorism and Security Act, places a duty on specified authorities, including local authorities and childcare, education and other children's services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism ("the Prevent duty").
 The Counter-Terrorism and Security Act 2015 will also place a duty on local authorities to ensure Channel panels are in place.
-The panel must include the local authority and chief officer of the local police.
+The panel must include the Local Authority (LA) and Chief Officer of the local police.
 Panels will assess the extent to which identified individuals are vulnerable to being drawn into terrorism, following a referral from the police and where considered appropriate and necessary consent is obtained, arrange for support to be provided to those individuals.
-Schools and colleges which are required to have regard to Keeping Children Safe in Education are listed in the Act as partners of the panel.
+Schools and colleges which are required to have regard to KCSIE (2022) are listed in the Act as partners of the panel.